-Education segment revenues increased \$13.1 million, or 5.9%, to \$236.4 million for the year ended December 31, 2021, from \$223.3 million for the year ended December 31, 2020.
+• Education revenues increased \$19.0 million, or 8.5%.
 This segment's revenues were significantly impacted by the COVID-19 pandemic beginning in the third quarter of 2020 through the first half of 2021 as some clients reprioritized and delayed certain projects as a result of the uncertainties surrounding the pandemic.
-In the second half of 2021, demand for this segment's services strengthened, driving an overall increase in total revenues for full year 2021 compared to full year 2020.
-Revenues in 2021 included \$0.6 million of incremental revenues from our acquisition of Whiteboard, which was completed in December 2021.
+Demand for this segment's services strengthened over the course of 2021, primarily in our strategy and operations and research solutions within our Consulting and Managed Services capability, driving an overall increase in total revenues for full year 2021 compared to full year 2020.
+Revenues in 2021 included \$1.0 million of incremental revenues from our acquisitions of Unico Solutions and Whiteboard, which were completed in February 2021 and December 2021, respectively.